 You may find different wild animals along the way, such as iguanas, foxes, raccoons, skunks, crabs, small reptiles, to name a few.
 The “wildlife” you will find are not a concern, as these animals are accustomed to visitors hiking and exploring the surroundings.
 The times I have gone, I've only heard birds and seen a few insects, but no larger animals, this also depends on the time of the year.
 During the rainy season, things really take off, in terms of life and abundance.

-Located in the southern curve of the Banderas Bay, between the Horcones River (Boca) and Los Caballos beach (just before Las Animas) Colomitos offers crystal clear water, white warm sand and is an ideal place for swimming, kayaking, snorkeling, diving or just sunbathing.
+Located in the southern curve of the Banderas Bay, between the Horcones River (Boca) and El Caballo beach (just before Las Animas) Colomitos offers crystal clear water, white warm sand and is an ideal place for swimming, kayaking, snorkeling, diving or just sunbathing.

-Another one of the attractions in Colomitos is the Ocean Grill Restaurant, [CURRENTLY CLOSED] not only does it offer a fabulous view of the sea, cove, and beach, it's considered one of the best restaurants in all the Banderas Bay area, so you have it close at hand to make your trip all the more memorable.
+Another one of the attractions in Colomitos is the newly reopened restaurant there, it offers a fabulous view of the sea, cove, and beach, you have it close at hand to make your trip all the more memorable.